Canadian police say Muslim family targeted by deadly attack - WTMJ

 Associated Press

-TORONTO (AP) — A driver plowed a pickup truck into a family of five, killing four of them and seriously injuring the other in an attack that targeted the victims because they were Muslims, Canadian police said Monday.
+TORONTO (AP) — A driver plowed a pickup truck into a family of five, killing four of them and seriously injuring the other in a deliberate attack that targeted the victims because they were Muslims, Canadian police said Monday.

 Authorities said a young man was arrested in the parking lot of a nearby mall after the incident Sunday night in the Ontario city of London.
 Police said a black pickup truck mounted a curb and struck the victims at an intersection.

-“This was an act of mass murder perpetuated against Muslims,” London Mayor Ed Holder said.
-“It was rooted in unspeakable hatred.
-The magnitude of such hatred can make one question who we were as a city.”
+“This was an act of mass murder perpetuated against Muslims,” Mayor Ed Holder said.
+“It was rooted in unspeakable hatred.”

 Police said the dead were a 74-year-old woman, a 46-year-old man, a 44-year-old woman and a 15-year-old girl.
 A 9-year-old boy was reported in serious condition.
 The family requested the names not be released, officials said.